Byadiso/ryaneza/README.md

 Everything work perfect , However :

--   The BACk End hosted on heroku
+-   I am still working on styling css and different features are still in process

 # Installation